 Learn the Baker’s Percentage Method

-The best trick in the book of a baker is the baker’s percentage method.
-Using the baker’s percentage method, you can create your recipes, change the ratios without creating any imbalances, and bake the perfect pizza at home easily.
+The best trick in a baker’s book is the baker’s percentage method.
+Using the baker’s percentage method, you can easily create recipes, change the ratios without creating imbalances, and bake the perfect pizza at home.

 Baker’s Percentage = (Weight of Ingredient/Weight of flour) x 100

 It works by comparing every ingredient other than the flour to 100% of the flour being used.

 For example, if you’re using 1000gms of flour and using 20gms of salt, you’re using 2% baker’s percentage of salt in your recipe compared to the flour.